Battle of Acajutla: Battle

 On June 8, 1524, the conquerors arrived in the neighborhood of Acajutla (which the Spaniard's called Acaxual).
 Thousands of Pipil warriors had gathered there to halt their advance into the valley of Sonsonate.
-According to records, a battle ensued between the opposing armies, with the Pipil wearing cotton armor (of three fingers' thickness, according to Alvarado) and carrying long lances.
+According to records, a battle ensued between the opposing armies, with the Pipil wearing cotton armor (of three fingers' thickness, according to Alvarado) and carrying long spears.
 This circumstance would be crucial in the progression of the battle.
 Alvarado approached the Pipil lines with his archers' showers of crossbow arrows, but the natives did not retreat.
 The conquistador noticed the proximity of a nearby hill and knew that it could be a convenient hiding place for his opponents.
 Alvarado pretended that his army had given up the battle and retreated.
 The Pipils suddenly rushed the invaders, giving Alvarado an opportunity to inflict massive losses.
 The Pipils that fell to the ground could not get back on their feet, hindered by the weight of their cotton armor, which enabled the Spanish to slaughter them.
-Decimated, the Nahuat forces retreated to reassemble further along his route.
+Defeated, the Nahuat forces retreated to reassemble further along his route.
 In a second battle a few days later, the remaining formal Cuzcatlan army again assembled on the battlefield but was finally defeated.
 In the words of Alvarado: "...the destruction was so great that in just a short time none were left alive...".

 In the battle, Alvarado was struck by an arrow to his thigh which fractured his femur.
-According to later tradition, the arrow that hit the conquistador was hurled by a Nahuat-Pipil Tatoni (a prince) called Atonal, but Spanish chronicles do not specify the archer and Atonal appears to have been mythologized as Atlacatl.
+According to later tradition, the arrow that hit the conquistador was shot by a Nahuat-Pipil Tatoni (a prince) called Atonal, but Spanish chronicles do not specify the archer and Atonal appears to have been mythologized as Atlacatl.
 The resulting infection lasted about eight months and left Alvarado partially crippled, with one leg shorter than the other.
 In spite of this wound, he continued the campaign, marching with his army into the capital of Cuzcatlan where he assumed authority and enslaved many residents.
 The remaining Nahua resistance operated from the mountains where his forces could not engage them effectively, and the Nahua were still undefeated when Alvarado returned to Mexico.
-They would finally be defeated a decade later, with the second Spanish invasion.
+They were to be finally defeated a decade later, with the second Spanish invasion.